 Decent Brewery also started in late Autumn 2015 with a 10 barrel plant on the site of an old aircraft propellor factory in Addlestone.
-Available mainly in bottles, and brewery may be for sale if you’re interested.
+Appears to have ceased production and up for sale if you’re interested.
 Any news welcome.

 CAMRA definition of real ale in a bottle is that it is unpasteurised and is not artificially carbonated.
 It is a natural live product which contains yeast for a slow secondary fermentation in the bottle.
 This process provides wonderful fresh flavours and a pleasant, natural effervescence.
 A great hoppy example of this is is St. Austell Proper Job .